posterity/srp/README.md

 ```

 The `Triplet` returned by `ComputeVerifier` encapsulates three variables into a
-single byte array that the server can store in a database:
+single byte array that the server can store:

 - Username
 - Verifier